dortania/OpenCore-Install-Guide/ktext.md

   * Do not use if you don't have an ambient light sensor, can cause issues otherwise
 * SMCBatteryManager.kext
   * Used for measuring battery readouts on laptops, **desktops can ignore**
-  * Do not use until battery has been properly patched, can cause issues otherwise
+  * Do not use until battery has been properly patched, can cause issues otherwise.
+So for initial setup, please omit this kext.
+After install you can follow this page for setup: [Fixing Battery Read-outs](https://dortania.github.io/OpenCore-Post-Install/laptop-specific/battery.html)
 * SMCDellSensors.kext
-  * Allows for finer monitoring and control of the fans on Dell machines
+  * Allows for finer monitoring and control of the fans on Dell machines supporting SMM
   * **Do not use if you do not have a supported Dell machine**

 ### Graphics